Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 - Lower your leg.

 - Do this motion 10 to 15 times and switch to the other side.

-Half jacks are a great strengthening exercise for your glutes and hip abductors.
+Half jacks are a great hip conditioning movement for your glutes and abductors.
 Use a lightweight resistance band to prevent injury.

 - Place the band just above your knees.